petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 - Always start **low** (e.g. 2 µs) and only increase if you see reliability issues.
 - A higher value reduces maximum achievable step frequency.
 - If `$29` (Pulse Delay) is used, the **effective pulse width** is `$29 (Pulse Delay) + $0 (Pulse on time) + $0 (Pulse off time)`.
+- Pulse Off Time is hard-coded to 2 µs minimum.
+It is only relevant when approaching the maximum possible step rate.
+Later versions of most drivers will limit the max rate instead of lowering the the off-time, where earlier drivers would break down.

 ---